 Near Infrared Light Therapy

-Therefore, I decided to stop HBOT for a month’s time until I get that relatively inexpensive Vielight Device and having started it for a couple of weeks.
+Therefore, I decided to stop HBOT for a month’s time until I get that relatively inexpensive Vielight Device and have started it for a couple of weeks.
 Then, I’ll finish my 40 sessions of HBOT after that.

 The Neuro Gamma device is the one that most research is done about, but the consultants from Vielight advised me not to go for that because:

-- That device is mostly advised for difficult cases like Alhzehaymar’s and Dimentia
+• That device is mostly advised for difficult cases like Alhzehaymar’s and Dimentia

-- The device isn’t advisable for those who has seizures
+• The device isn’t advisable for those who has seizures

 Note that Dr. Harrison Salisbury also thought that Atlas Orthoganol is something I should consider for myself when possible.
 The discussion and the plan of moving forward can be seen here